-Saturday Cloudy.
-Medium (40%) chance of showers, most likely in the afternoon and evening.
-Light winds becoming E 20 to 25 km/h in the late afternoon then tending SE 15 to 25 km/h in the evening.
-Around Canberra Sun protection 9:40am to 5:00pm, UV Index predicted to reach 11 [Extreme].
+Thursday Mostly sunny morning.
+High (80%) chance of showers, most likely in the afternoon and early evening.
+Light winds becoming S 20 to 30 km/h in the late afternoon.
+Possible rainfall: 5 to 10 mm Chance of any rain: 80% Around Canberra Sun protection 10:10am to 4:10pm, UV Index predicted to reach 8 [Very High].

-Sunday Cloudy.
-Winds SE 15 to 20 km/h tending E 15 to 25 km/h in the middle of the day then becoming light in the late evening.
-Possible rainfall: 0 mm Chance of any rain: 10%.
+Friday Sunny.
+Winds S 15 to 20 km/h becoming light in the middle of the day.
+Possible rainfall: 0 mm Chance of any rain: 0%.

-Monday Partly cloudy.
-Slight (30%) chance of a shower during the day.
+Saturday Mostly sunny.
 Light winds.
-Possible rainfall: 0 to 1 mm Chance of any rain: 30%.
+Possible rainfall: 0 mm Chance of any rain: 0%.

 ACT Weather Forecasts